 They are great for decorative use.
 Fill them with pasta or dried beans for your kitchen countertop.
 Add potpourri for your bedroom or bathroom.
 Fill them with gift items and give as a gift.
 Fill them with homemade cappuccino or someone’s favorite nuts or make a soup-in-a-jar gift.

 Set them on a windowsill and let the light shine through.

 But don’t stick them in the pressure canner!
 I just would not trust them.

 We just moved on July 6th to an old farmhouse.
 The house was built in the 1920s.
 One of the neatest things was finding an old root celler.
 At least to me.
-Hubby wants to fill it in and I’m like noooooo.
+Hubby wants to fill it in, and I’m like noooooo.
 We’re remodeling the house, building a better life for us and our children.
 It’s 100 acres of magic.
-There’s pecan trees, chestnut trees, pear, apples, blackberries and more.
+There are pecan trees, chestnut trees, pear, apples, blackberries and more.
 I get to have my first real garden this year.

 My question is this.
 I found some old old antique canning jars under the house in the cellar.
 The lids were rusted out and broke through.
 The jars are awesome.
 Still have a little rust on them.
 But I love them.
 Hubby thinks I should throw away.
 Should I?

 If you don’t want them, I do!
 LOL.
 No seriously, it could possibly be that they would be fine for canning.
 Some of the older jars are actually a nice, heavy glass and even better quality than new jars.

 Of course, I’m assuming you know that you need to throw the food away.
 Be sure and throw it away where animals won’t get into it.
 If there is any botulism there it can make animals just as sick as people.
 Also, be sure and clean them well, and I would suggest even sterilizing them by boiling them.